From Steel Pins to Flac

-The first attempt at true sound recording and reproduction is credited to Thomas Alva Edison with his invention of the "Phonograph".
+The first attempt at true sound recording and reproduction is credited to Thomas Alva Edison with his invention of the "Phonograph" in 1877.
 This instrument utilised a large horn as a crude form of microphone similar in concept to a megaphone.
 The sound waves from the subject to be recorded were "captured" by the horn and focused onto a metal diaphragm.
-The diaphragm was connected to a stylus that traced a groove onto a wax cylinder rotated by a clockwork motor that also moved the stylus carriage along a guide.
-As the stylus moved and the cylinder rotated, the groove spiralled across the outside face of the cylinder.
+The diaphragm was connected to a stylus (a replaceable steel pin) that traced a groove onto a wax cylinder rotated by a clockwork motor that also moved the stylus carriage along a guide.
+As the stylus moved and the cylinder rotated, the groove, modulated by the sound waves, spiralled across the outside face of the cylinder.
 The walls of the resulting groove carried an analogue representation of the sound waves.

 Early Electronic Reproduction